- Your Government

 False alarms and frivolous 911 calls and pranks such as phony bomb threats are overwhelming the emergency response system nationwide.
 These incidents are more than an inconvenience - they monopolize the time and energy of emergency personnel, at the expense of real life-or-death emergencies.

-In 2012, the police department received 369 alarm calls, and less than 1% of those resulted in actual crimes or medical situations.
+In 2019, the police department received 450 alarm calls (not including fire or CO alarms), and less than 1% of those resulted in actual crimes or medical situations.
 Every alarm call requires two responding officers and approximately 20 minutes of time.

 If the police department responds to more than two (2) false police or fire alarms within a calendar year, an administrative civil penalty will be imposed.
 The Ramsey city Council sets the amount of the penalty.
 Additional penalties will be imposed for each additional false alarm during that year.